Monday, 18 February 2019

 13 September 1953 - Vera Cruz's own comedy, 'A familia Léro-Léro' with Walter D'Avila; see Ricardo Bandeira in the cast; he would become really popular as a mimic in the 60s & 70s.

-11 October 1953 - a rare coloured-film made in Brazil.
-Helio Souto stars in 'O destino em apuros' with Paul Autran and Waldemar Seyssel who was popular as the circus clown Arrelia.
+11 October 1953 - the very first coloured-film ever made in Brazil.
+Helio Souto stars in 'O destino em apuros' with Paulo Autran and Waldemar Seyssel aka the circus clown Arrelia.

 11 October 1953 - for the select audience drawn to opera & ballet 'Sinfonia eterna' (Tonight we sing) was a great serve at Marabá, Ritz, Monark and many...
 Russian ballet diva Tamara Toumanova is featured along side with singer Ezio Pinza, Ann Bancroft et al.